Iron Mountain Incorporated [IRM] stock Initiated by Barclays analyst, price target now $58

-Iron Mountain Incorporated [NYSE: IRM] closed the trading session at $44.71 on 07/14/22.
-The day’s price range saw the stock hit a low of $44.64, while the highest price level was $46.60.
+Iron Mountain Incorporated [NYSE: IRM] plunged by -$0.07 during the normal trading session on Wednesday and reaching a high of $47.17 during the day while it closed the day at $46.35.
 The company report on June 2, 2022 that Iron Mountain to Participate in Stifel 2022 Cross Sector Insight Conference.

 3 Tiny Stocks Primed to Explode